machielvisser/EventBasedCodeChallenge/Readme.md

 Here it is solved by introducing the UserRegistry aggregate that holds the index to the existing users.

 ### Update the email address of a registered user
-The goal of this feature is to update the email address of an already registered user.
 The same restriction as before applies here: the email address should be unique.
 Another restriction is: before the update becomes effective it should be verified.
 The verification is made possible by the library by providing functionality to indicate that the verification has been done.